General Education (55 units)

 CDV 498 Directed Research in Child Development (3)

 To fulfill their elective requirements students may select one of the pre-established concentrations or propose their own selection of electives.
 Students who chose not to select a concentration must select their electives from a list of approved courses following the criteria listed on the electives webpage.
+At least 9 units must be upper-division.

 - Students must complete all courses in the major with a “C” or better grade.
 A “C-” is not considered a satisfactory grade.